mustafacolakoglu28/UA-ModelCompiler/README.md

 Note, there's no final success message.

 To use the `PublishModel.sh` script you can also override the entrypoint.
-The PublishModel script is a wrapper around the `Model Compiler` executable and is handling directory creation and copying the original model files.
+The PublishModel script is a wrapper around the model compiler executable and is handling directory creation and copying the original model files.

 ```bash
 docker run \